What happens to my Social Security benefits if I move to Canada?

 Conclusion

-It is important to consider all sources of income in retirement and what that could mean long term.
-Our focus for clients is long-term planning and, looking at the bigger picture, Social Security is just one of the areas we review and advise on.
+It is important to consider all sources of income in retirement and what that could mean long-term.
+Our focus for clients is long-term planning, and looking at the bigger picture, Social Security is just one of the areas we review and advise on.
 If you are looking for help with your investments, cross-border wealth management, or planning for retirement, please get in touch with our team!

 Source: www.ssa.gov